haugenmitch/adventofcode2020/README.md

 ### Notes

 The first part was a simple character check, increasing the index by 3 mod 31 every line.
+The second part was essentially the same as the first, but just adding some functionality to make it a little more generic.

+All-in-all, this was a pretty easy challenge day.
+I did it without anything more than a few small errors and I didn't need to look anything up, either.
+I'm getting more comfortable with Rust.

 ### Solution, Part 1

 `286`

 ### Solution, Part 2

+`3638606400`

 ---